Catherines story. Caught up in a hijacking, at the age of 26 Catherine Hill’s life…

 There, they said that they used Oxygen Therapy a lot for motorcyclists with serious fractures, and referred me on to the Kent MS Therapy Centre.

-When I met the centre’s support manager, Karen Middlemiss, for a pre-treatment assessment at the end of July, I couldn’t stand up and was in a lot of pain.
-But Karen was extremely helpful and supportive, working late to complete the paperwork I needed to be booked in for an initial course of 10 sessions.
+When I met the centre’s Member Support Officer for a pre-treatment assessment at the end of July, I couldn’t stand up and was in a lot of pain.
+But the team at the Centre was extremely helpful and supportive, working late to complete the paperwork I needed to be booked in for an initial course of 10 sessions.

 Starting to notice a difference